-INSPIRE - funded by the Big Lottery Fund, INSPIRE aims to support young people to exert their influence over decisions made within our organisation, across the county and further affeld.
+INSPIRE - funded by the Big Lottery Fund, INSPIRE aims to support young people to exert their influence over decisions made within our organisation, across the county and further afield.
 The project will enable young people (and especially those more disadvantaged) to become more involved in democratic processes and support them to have their voices heard at a range of strategic decision making levels.

-LDA (Learning Difficulties & Autism) Participation - Funded by Kernow Clinical Commissioning Group to work with young people & professionals to ensure the voices of young people with LDA are heard within commissioning / procurement structures.
+Klysa (Community Organisations Cost of Living Grant): Funded by The National Lottery Community Fund to help alleviate the impact of the cost of living crisis on young people and their families.
+The project provided safe, warm spaces for young people to access and where they could access a hot meal.
 Music Project - Delivery of a high quality Assertive Outreach service in partnership with colleagues from Young Devon and Torbay Youth Trust.
-The partnership will receive requests from the police to engage with groups of young people in various areas around the peninsula who may be involved in Anti Social Behaviour (ASB).
+The partnership will receive requests from the police to engage with groups of young people in various areas around the peninsula who may be involved in Anti Social Behaviour (ASB)